Home MATH 112 Simulation Gallery

 time evolution of ferromagnetic materials

 Consider an elementary ferromagnet which has an average magnetic moment, for example, a small sphere of iron, fixed in space.
 When immersed in an external magnetic field (H), the sample's magnetic moment (M) will dynamically reorient according to the Landau-Lifshitz equations.
-One observes both a circular precession about the magnetic field axis, and losses which dampen the motion until the spin comes into alignment with the magnetic field.
+One observes both a circular precession about the magnetic field axis, and energy losses which dampen the motion until the spin comes into alignment with the magnetic field.
+In a real material, this realignment process occurs on the order of nanoseconds.

 Epidemic Modeling